YMCA Children’s Residential Care

 What we do

-Our YMCA provides a range of residential services to look after children who may have suffered severe neglect, emotional or physical harm.
-We operate small and medium sized residential homes across Nottingham, Newark & Sherwood and East Riding of Yorkshire, therapeutic services and plans to introduce supported accommodation.
+Our YMCA provides a range of therapeutic homes for looked after children who may have suffered severe neglect, emotional or physical harm.
+We operate small and medium sized residential homes across Nottingham, Newark & Sherwood, East Riding and North Yorkshire.

-By promoting a ‘family unit’ model in the community, the children’s residential care programme delivers 24-hour care and nourishment to young people aged 5-17 to ensure at-risk children are awarded the same opportunity of a loving, home environment as their peers to give them the best chance of a brighter future.
+By promoting a ‘family unit’ model in the community, the children’s residential care programme delivers 24-hour care and nourishment to young people, predominantly aged 5-12, to ensure at-risk children are awarded the same opportunity of a loving, home environment as their peers to give them the best chance of a brighter future.

 Our safe residential home environments are available for children who originate from anywhere in the UK.
 At YMCA, we know that there is not one type of child in care.
 Every child is unique and has a different story to tell with an individual set of basic human needs that must be met for them to develop and feel nurtured as a young person.

-The charity’s comprehensive placement and matching criteria ensure we only accept children where we believe we can truly support their individual needs and can make a substantial difference in their lives.
-This explicitly takes into account the child’s history, behaviour and community background.
-Please note that in rare instances there are times when we cannot meet a young person’s needs through their referral.
+Our comprehensive placement and matching criteria ensure we only accept children where we believe we can truly support their individual needs and can make a substantial difference in their lives.
+This explicitly takes into account the child’s history, behaviour and community background through concept mapping.

 Our homes